-The good news is there are many people out there who can relate and who share their story.
+The good news is there are many people out there who can relate and who share their stories.

 The goal is not to quit your job, but more on achieving financial independence, which might mean working at your current job until 65.
 Or, even if you like your job, you may want more flexibility with your time.

-But we need to realize there is probably not any job we will love 100% of the time.
-Sometimes the stress of my job gets to me, but overall I find my day-to-day work life enjoyable, and I get a lot of benefits where I work.
+But we need to realize there is probably no job we will love 100% of the time.
+Sometimes, my job's stress gets to me, but overall I find my day-to-day work life enjoyable, and I get a lot of benefits where I work.

 We all will be spending our time doing something, even during retirement.